mascarenhas/taggedcoro/README.md

 there is also a `make` function that is like `fortag` except it generates a fresh tag if none is given.

+There is both a C and a pure Lua implementation.
+The C implementation is more efficient, and produces better stacktraces, but requires stock Lua 5.2 or higher (it will not work with LuaJIT).
+The pure Lua implementation should work on any Lua version, but the `isyieldable` might give a false positive if there are pending unyieldable C calls in the stack on any Lua version except Lua 5.3.

-Install it by running `luarocks make` on the provided rockspec file.
+Install it by running `luarocks make` on one of the provided rockspec files (`taggedcoro` for the C version, `taggedcoro-purelua` for the Lua version).
 The `contrib` folder has sample libraries that implement some abstractions on top of coroutines that can be freely composed with tagged coroutines.
 The `samples` folder has sample scripts that exercise